mkanzler/MK-Autotyper/README.md

 - Parameter /minimized -> Startup as minimized window
 - Customaziable startup and type delay speed
 - Unicode character support
-- Light way, fast and easy to use
+- Light weight, fast and easy to use

 ## Releases
 https://github.com/mkanzler/MK-Autotyper/releases

 ## Requirements:
-Should run on most recent Windows versions without any requriements (Tested on Windows 11)
+- Should run on most recent Windows versions without any requriements (Tested on Windows 11)
+- For none unicode mode german or english keyboard layout may be required